We may receive compensation when you click on links to products from our partners.

 #1: Your criminal history

-Not every employer will run a criminal background check.
-However, if you applying for a job that requires high-security clearance, or that requires contact with vulnerable groups of people, the chances of a criminal record search are high.Very few employers will employ somebody without running background checks.
+If you are pursuing a role in any of these fields, be prepared for the possibility of a thorough criminal record search.
+Taking proactive steps to address any potential concerns can help you navigate this aspect of the employment process with confidence and increase your chances of success.Very few employers will employ somebody without running background checks.
 These are part of the screening processes they go through when choosing who they might or might not employ.
 Click To Tweet

 #2: Your employment history